BulkGate/woosms/readme.txt

 * Receive with other store admins <a href="https://www.bulkgate.com/en/sms-module#admin-sms-notification" target="_blank" title="Admin SMS notifications"><strong>SMS notifications</strong></a> whenever a new order is placed, a product is out of stock, and much more

-Watch a short walkthrough video of WooSMS module and its important features.
+Watch a short walkthrough video of this Woocommerce SMS plugin and its important features.

 https://youtu.be/j1rrqWUcQlg